 - Check the websites’ security level – the padlock in the URL bar means you are navigating a secure site, for example.

-- Pay attention to what details a shopping cart asks of you – no valid online store needs your Social Security Number to buy a floating Bluetooth speaker as a gift for your loved one.
+- Pay attention to what details a shopping cart asks of you – no valid online store needs your Social Security Number to buy anything.

 - In case you fell prey to an online scam, close the card account associated with it, and contact the U.S. Federal Trade Commission, as they have an identity theft recovery plan.

 Make a List, Be Ready for Safe Shopping